 Panel Skill Requirements

-- Panel members should not act as agents to represent complainants to their own Property Assessment Review Panel during the term of their appointment and advise the PARP Administrator if they file a property assessment complaint on any property in which they have an interest.
+- Panel Chairs should not act as agents to represent complainants to their own Property Assessment Review Panel during the term of their appointment and advise the PARP Administrator if they file a property assessment complaint on any property in which they have an interest.

-- Once appointed, Panel members should decline to hear any case involving factors that may interfere with their ability to make an impartial judgement, or may appear to others to do so, such as a case involving personal or business property interests, family, business partners, employers, employees, etc.
+- Once appointed, Panel Chairs should decline to hear any case involving factors that may interfere with their ability to make an impartial judgement, or may appear to others to do so, such as a case involving personal or business property interests, family, business partners, employers, employees, etc.

 - Previous Property Assessment Review Panel experience

 - Property appraisal skills

 Experience is not mandatory; once appointed to a Panel the Chair is obliged to complete self-directed training and comply with the code of conduct set down by the Ministry.

 Panel Chairs are accountable to the Minister and the PARP Administrator and for their activities, including:

 - Completing assigned proceedings in a timely, orderly and respectful manner;